tangym27/crabby/README.md

 Our project is based on the card game, You’ve Got Crabs.
 Players break up into groups of two and try to win as many crabs as possible.

 To start, the team will get a secret signal which will indicate when a person has ‘crabs.’
-In the real-life game, the signal can be touching your nose or itching your eyebrow.
 In our version, it will be a secret phrase/codeword that only the two members have access to.
 Each player then gets four cards and the objective (to get ‘crabs’) is to have four of a kind.